Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 <img src="../docs/readme_images/visual_waves_example.png"><br>
 _Watermarked paper example_

-The reasoning behind this was to project a sense of fun and adventure into the transition process as well as being suggestive of beurocratic competence and security.
+The reasoning behind this was to project a sense of fun and adventure into the transition process as well as being suggestive of bureaucratic competence and security.

 <br>